vinnypessoni/vinnypessoni/README.md

 Also love to help people to develop themselves and become amazing coders and testers!

-I have 13+ years of broad experience as Software Engineering Managemer, university professor, test manager, developer, SDET, Speaker and writer.
+I have 13+ years of broad experience in Software Engineering working as Software Engineering Manager, university professor, test manager, developer, SDET, Speaker and writer.

-I'm currently a Senior Software Engineer in Test @CTM in the United Kingdom.
+I'm currently a Software Engineer Manager leading a team of about 10 people @CTM in London, United Kingdom.

 Here you will find example codes that I developed to teach my students in my software testing mentorship program - Tester Global and Comunidade do Tester Global.